golang/example/gotypes/go-types.md

-The `Name` method returns the name of the type, such as `"float64"`, and the `Info` method returns a bitfield that encodes information about the type, such as whether it is signed or unsigned, integer or floating point, real or complex.
+The `Name` method returns the name of the type, such as `"float64"`, and the `Info` method returns a bitfield that encodes information about the type, such as whether it is signed or unsigned, integer or floating point, or real or complex.